LEPENDUM/FDL-Toolbox/README.md

 	- Visualisation of the Fourier magnitude spectrum of the rendered result.
 	- Possibility to save the FDL model (using mat file system).

+### 6. FDL Tree Codec (see ./FDLTree_Codec):

+- Encoder/Decoder for FDL models using a tree structure as described in the paper: [M. Le Pendu, C. Ozcinar and A. Smolic, "Hierarchical Fourier Disparity Layer Transmission for Light Field Streaming," ICIP 2020.](https://v-sense.scss.tcd.ie/wp-content/uploads/2020/05/FDL_Stream_final.pdf)
+	- See documentation in ./FDLTree_Codec.README.md.

 ### 5. Example application scripts (see ./Demo):

 - **Demo_FDL_Simple** (both cpu and gpu)